How hard is parsing a context-free language? - recursive descent parsing by hand

 next token (in this case, the next element in the input array).

 Another convenience we use is the ability to

 match a token to a given symbol.

-Once we have all these, the core part of parsing is two procedures.
+We can also abstract the above sequence using tow procedures.
 The first tries to match a sequence of terms one by one.
 If the match succeeds, then we return success.
 If not, then we signal failure and exit.